 Arshan has released popular application security tools, including AntiSamy, ESAPI, JavaSnoop.
 He graduated with an MS in Computer Science and Artificial Intelligence.×

 Surag brings more than a decade of experience to Contrast Security, where he serves as Chief Strategy Officer.
 An experienced, highly analytical product and marketing executive,

 Vice President of Sales

-As Vice President of Sales for Contrast Security, Mike Keating is responsible for driving sales and operations for the company.
+As Vice President of Sales for Contrast Security, Mike is responsible for driving sales and operations for the company.
 He joins Contrast Security from Symantec.
 Mike’s leadership, experience, passion, and energy were the hallmarks of a ten-year tenure at Symantec.
-Mike rose through the ranks from Global Account Manager to District Manager, to Senior Director of Field Channel Sales for North America, to serving as Vice President for Symantec’s North American West Region during his final three years at the company.
-Mike has over 20 years of sales leadership experience combined with 10 years of cyber security experience.
+Mike rose through the ranks from Global Account Manager to District Manager, to Senior Director of Field Channel Sales for North America, to serve as Vice President for Symantec’s North American West Region during his final three years at the company.
+Mike has over 20 years of sales leadership experience combined with 10 years of cybersecurity experience.

 Vice President of Engineering

 His development experience spans mobile, enterprise and cloud computing technologies.
 He has co-authored a number of articles and papers about building and deploying high-performance computing systems.
 Steve holds a BA from Georgetown University and an MS from the Johns Hopkins University Applied Physics Laboratory.×

 Vice President Of Finance